MizzDahlia/100-days-of-code/log.md

 Day 4: January 16, 2017

 Today I added some colors to the page, and a little more text.
 I did a little research and got my fonts all the same.
 Trying to keep my stylesheet organized is a top priority.

+Link to my work: https://codepen.io/mizzdahlia/pen/ObKPam

+Day 5: January 17, 2017

+Added a new div and background colors.
+Added more text.
+Almost finished with this.

+Link to my work: https://codepen.io/mizzdahlia/pen/ObKPam